automatictester/lambda-test-runner/README.md

 Parameters:
 - `repoUri`: URI of Git repo to clone (required).
 Both HTTPS and SSH clones are supported.
 - `branch`: Git branch (required).
 - `command`: Command to run the tests (required).
-See [Build tools examples](https://github.com/automatictester/lambda-test-runner#build-tool-examples) for more information.
+See [Build tool examples](https://github.com/automatictester/lambda-test-runner#build-tool-examples) for more information.
 - `storeToS3`: Zero or more element list of directories to store to S3 (required).
 Valid values include: `["target/surefire-reports", "target/failsafe-reports"]`, `["target/surefire-reports"]`, `[]`.